Most Famous Metal Bands and Their Logos

 Logo Amon Amarth

 Amon Amarth conveys the atmosphere of ancient sagas.
 The band’s name is written in a decorative font reminiscent of ancient Viking script, with swirls and curves resembling runic inscriptions.
-The group is known for songs about northern mythology and heroic Viking exploits, and the symbolism visually immerses listeners into legends and epic stories, complementing their music’s powerful and epic style.
+The group is known for songs about northern mythology and heroic Viking exploits, and its symbolism immerses listeners in legends and epic stories, complementing its powerful, epic style.

 Nine Inch Nails